ad4game/phaser-a4g/README.md

 - `A4gPlugin.configure(config)` create preconfigured A4gPhaser plugin.
 It takes 1 parameter which present configuration.
 Configuration presented as a regular object.
 Following settings can be provided.
   - `zone` zone id from A4g (required)
   - `adTypes` array of ad types that can be showed.
-Available values are ['video', 'skippablevideo', 'text', 'image'], default value is `['video']`
+Available values are ['video', 'skippablevideo', 'text', 'image'], default value is `['video']`, see required params / ad_type for more info: https://support.google.com/adsense/answer/3112148
-  - `skipOffset` number which indicate when ad can be skipped, default value is `10`
+  - `skipOffset` number of seconds when ad can be skipped, default value is `10`
-  - `adEndpoint` string optional ad delivery endpoint, might be used for testing purpose, default value is `ads.ad4game.com/www/delivery/video.php`
+  - `fallbackZone` zone id which would be used in case if video cannot be loaded, by default not set.
+In case the adx ad will not be loaded we will load a replacement ad with a lower eCPM.
-  - `fallbackZone` zone id which would be used in case if video cannot be loaded, by default not set
+  - `adEndpoint` string (optional) ad delivery endpoint, might be used for testing purpose, default value is `ads.ad4game.com/www/delivery/video.php`
 - `A4gPlugin.prototype.showAd()` shows a4g ad

 See for references: